Icenium/icenium-cli/README.md

 **Additional Software Requirements for Android On-Device Deployment**

 * Device drivers required by your system to recognize the connected Android device
+* For testing in the native emulators
+	* JDK 7 or later
+	* Android SDK 19 or later
+	* (Optional) Genymotion

 **Additional Software Requirements for Windows Phone On-Device Deployment**